king7hills/etchAsketch/README.md

 Created a block fill function which attached an event listener to each DOM node gathered in the node list of gridBlocks.
 The block changes background color to a dark gray when the mouse hovers over it.

+15:17EST Joseph Haas
-Basic project constraints completed 15:17EST Joseph Haas
+Basic project constraints completed

 Next, I will work on the extra credit assignments.
 The first is applying random colors to the fill function.
 The second is applying an ever darkening effect with opacity.
 I am taking it upon myself to add toggle buttons for using these effects.
 Rainbow Fill for random colors.
 Shade Fill for opacity.

+23:03EST Joseph Haas
+Rainbow fill feature works.
+Still sorting out the shading function.
+Toggle works, but haven't figured out the underlying shading.